-For the 2021 BGS Auction, the BRA for the 2022/2023 and the 2023/2024 delivery years were still postponed and neither capacity price was known prior to this years' Auction.
-The EDCs proposed to address this uncertainty in the same manner approved by the Board last year, by using capacity proxy prices for both delivery years.
+As a result, at the time of the 2022 BGS Auction, the BRA for the 2023/2024 and the 2024/2025 delivery years had not yet taken place and neither capacity price was known.
+The EDCs proposed to address this uncertainty in the same manner approved by the Board the last two years, by using capacity proxy prices for both delivery years.
+Under an addendum to the Supplier Master Agreement winning bidders in the RSCP Auction would be paid (or would pay) any difference between the final capacity price and these proxy prices.

-After reviewing all comments from the EDCs and other interested parties, the Board approved the Joint EDC Proposal for the 2021 BGS Auction.
+After reviewing all comments from the EDCs and other interested parties, the Board approved the EDC's Joint Proposal for the 2022 BGS Auction.